Ranjan Gogoi: Early life and education

-Early career and high court (1978-2012)
+Early career and high court (1978–2012)

+Gauhati High Court

 Gogoi enrolled at the bar in 1978, and practiced at the Gauhati High Court under senior advocate JP Bhattacharjee.
 His autobiography, Justice for the Judge, said this was due to his father, Kesab Chandra Gogoi, asking for the most esteemed lawyer in Gauhati to take Ranjan Gogoi as a junior.
 In 1991, he began to practise independently on constitutional, taxation, services and company matters, after Bhattacharjee moved to Kolkata.
-Gogoi became extremely well known due to his contribution to make Tezpur Mental Hospital an actual research institution.
+Gogoi became extremely well known due to his contribution in making Tezpur Mental Hospital an actual research institution.
 He again rose to prominence after representing then Chief Minister Prafulla Kumar Mahanta in an investigation by the CBI into a letter-of-credit scandal.
 In 1999, he became a senior counsel at the High Court.
-He was made a permanent judge of Gauhati High Court on 28 February 2001.
-During his tenure on Gauhati High Court, he decided to combine similar cases at the court and hear them together.
+He was made a permanent judge of the Gauhati High Court on 28 February 2001.
+During his tenure at the Gauhati High Court, he decided to combine similar cases at the court and hear them together.
 Around 10,000 cases of the education department of Assam were resolved in this way.
 The Supreme Court collegium undertook a policy where a senior High Court judge, who is due to become the chief justice of another High Court, should be transferred to the High Court before the retirement of the incumbent chief justice.
 Following this policy, Gogoi was transferred to the Punjab and Haryana High Court on 9 September 2010.